kwankunghkg/Robotics/_learning/SebastianThrun.md

   https://youtu.be/DtO3pcNnEuA
   356K subscribers / 183,360 views  //
 	The Brave Ones – In collaboration with Credit Suisse: Meet Sebastian Thrun.
 A true innovator, this tech wizard used to head up Google X and hold a tenured teaching position at Stanford University.
 However, he walked away from it all and is now on a mission to change the way the world learns.
-	Looking for more The Brave Ones content?
-Listen to our podcast where we find out more about what makes the likes of Bernard Arnault, Tina Brown and Hugh Evans brave: https://cnb.cx/2PksEwJ

 ----------------------------------------